Algorithmic-Alignment-Lab/contracts/contributing.md

-# Contributing to Project XYZ
+# Contributing to the Contracts Codebase

 ## Introduction
-Thank you for considering contributing to Project XYZ.
+Thank you for considering contributing to the Contracts codebase.
 This document outlines the process for contributing to the project.

 ## Prerequisites
 - `conda` installation on a system